-Creating the District's CMP is a very detailed process.
+The District's CMP is a very detailed process to complete this statistical document.
 Starting in 2013 the District engaged the services of the Public Research Group, LLC to help us in preparation of this new five year document.
 A major component of this document is the community wide attitude and interest survey.

 This was completed in 2013 and measured a variety of data from our residents.
 The survey focused on measuring the satisfaction that residents have with the District's parks, facilities, programs and services.
 It asked for information on the importance of different types of programming and prompted residents to provide ideas for new services we could provide.
-The entire CMP included studying demographics, benchmarking, best practices, strengths, weaknesses, opportunities and threats (SWOT) assessments, and a complete revision of the District's CAMP is available on our website.
-The District also completely reevaluated its mission, vision, and goals during this process.
+The entire CMP included studying demographics, benchmarking, best practices, strengths, weaknesses, opportunities and threats (SWOT) assessments, and a complete revision of the District's CAMP.
+The District also completely reevaluated its mission, vision, and goals.
 This plan is reviewed every year as part of the budget process.